Braves vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won 66.7% of the games this season when they were favored on the moneyline (12-6).
+- The Braves have won 12 of the 18 games they were listed as the moneyline favorite this season (66.7%).

-- Atlanta has combined with opponents to go over the total 11 times this season for an 11-8-1 record against the over/under.
+- Atlanta has had an over/under set by bookmakers 21 times, and have combined with opponents to go over the total in 12 of those games (12-8-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.